dianeujeneza/DivaApp/README.md

 Navigate through them to choose what you want,
 The output is to listen to the music of your choice.

+* Users will be able to register and their data will be saved to firebase *

 ## Technologies Used
 Java,Android
 ## Support and contact details